SumikaNya

 TMDB_API_KEY=Fill in your TMDB-API

-# GitHub token, used to obtain front-end version hash
+# GitHub token for retrieving front-end version hash

 GH_TOKEN=Fill in your own token